Need to talk? Call 1800 882 436.

 • they are vomiting large amounts of milk or food

-• they seem unwell, have a temperature
+• they seem unwell or have a temperature

-• you feel the crying is impacting on your relationship with your baby or you are finding it hard to feel positive about them
+• you feel the crying is impacting on your relationship with your baby, or you are finding it hard to feel positive about them

 • your mental health or your relationship with your partner is being affected